On Naxos, we encountered this man riding a donkey on a narrow country road …

 The road narrows as it passes through the village of Ano Mera on Folegandros

-A man with three mules on the road to Ano Mera on Folegandros
+A man with three mules took up most of the space on the road to Ano Mera on Folegandros

 Scenery along the road between Chora and Ano Mera on Folegandros

-The road down to Agkali beach on Folegandros is much, much steeper than this photo suggests …with a sharp drop-off on the left
+The road down to Agkali beach on Folegandros is much, much steeper than this photo suggests …with a sharp drop-off into a gully on the left.

 On Mykonos, a two-lane road runs from the new port at Tourlos to Mykonos Town …